microsoft/industry/fsi/docs/fsiPolicies.md

 ### Platform management group (e.g., FSI-Platform)

+The platform management group is the parent for the connectivity, management, and identity management groups which is designed to contain one or more subscription for each of the intent.
+The policies assigned at this scope will apply to all of them in addition to what is being inherited from the intermediate root management group created by FSI Landing Zones on Microsoft Azure.

 | PolicySetDefinition | PolicyDefinition DisplayName | PolicyDefinition Description |
 |-----------------------|-----------------------------|-----------------------------|
 | | Enforce centralized logging for Financial Services Industry | Enable logging by category group for Virtual network gateways (microsoft.network/virtualnetworkgateways) to Log Analytics | Resource logs should be enabled to track activities and events that take place on your resources and give you visibility and insights into any changes that occur.
 This policy deploys a diagnostic setting using a category group to route logs to a Log Analytics workspace for Virtual network gateways (microsoft.network/virtualnetworkgateways). |